Top Tips for Surviving Disney World with a Baby: A Parent’s Guide - Baby Chick

 Share

 Disney has always been a part of my and my husband’s story.
 After finishing a semester in college, we went to Disney.
 When we graduated college, we went to Disney.
 Disney was our place to reconnect.
-Naturally, when our son came into our lives, we booked a Disney trip.
+So naturally, when our son came into our lives, we booked a Disney trip.
 We could not wait to take our son to Disney and experience the magic through his eyes.
 We considered ourselves Disney pros . . . until we had to plan a trip with an eight-month-old.

 Disney World with a baby was a total game-changer.
 We were in new territory.
 I am here to say that we have now taken our son to Disney four times – all before he turned three.
-We survived and you can, too!
+We survived, and you can, too!

-Best Tips for Going to Disney World with a Baby
+Best Tips for Going to Disney World With a Baby

 Planning Your Disney World Trip